 While a drab headline pushes people to leave the page without reading, a stellar headline pulls people in.

 Here are the traits of a stellar headline:

 - Clear – There’s nothing more important than clarity.
 If people are confused about the value you offer, there is zero chance they will join your cause.
-Don’t burn calories on trying to be clever.
-Make sure your headline is crystal clear and you’ll connect with your donors.
+Don’t burn calories trying to be clever.
+Make sure your headline is crystal clear, and you’ll connect with your donors.

 - Connected – Your headline should be clearly connected to the messaging on your donation page so there’s a smooth landing for your readers.

 - Specific – Remember that you are asking someone to give a donation.
 If you want someone to consider taking that step, you need to do more than just present them with a donation page.
 Craft an explicit headline that is targeted to your ideal donors.

 - Urgency – Lastly, your headline needs to communicate a sense of urgency.
 You want to motivate donors to take action now, instead of later.
 It’s important for a potential donor to understand that their support is needed immediately.